 • You have had close contact or sexual contact in the past 3 weeks with someone who has mpox.

-If you test positive for mpox, you need to self-isolate (stay at home) and follow the rules for isolation.
+If you test positive for mpox, you need to self-isolate (stay at home) and follow the rules for self-isolating during mpox.
 You should not have any physical contact with others until all the symptoms are gone.
 In the context of mpox, that means that all the scabs from the blisters must have fallen off and new skin must have formed.
 This is because the scabs can also transmit the virus.
 It often takes 2 to 3 weeks for the scabs to go away.
 If you also have proctitis (inflammation of the lining of the rectum), all the symptoms associated with proctitis, such as anal discomfort, must also have resolved completely.

 Is there any treatment for mpox?